MechSE MakerWorks Club

 Volunteer-Driven Makerspace

 Inspired by our past and amazing Illinois student clubs, MechSE MakerWorks Club was created to shape and own the maker experience for our undergraduate students.
-The club’s mission is to create and sustain an engineering maker culture that enables peers to receive equal opportunity to learn and safely use available tools and machines, while maintaining a safe, clean, and organized environment that impresses and inspires peers, alums, donors, guests, and future users.
+The club’s mission is to create and sustain an engineering maker culture that enables peers to receive equal opportunity to learn and safely use available tools and machines, while maintaining a safe, clean, and organized environment that inspires studio users.

 How it Works...

 MechSE MakerWorks consists of the Metal Maker Studio, Wood Maker Studio, and Jackson Innovation Studio, where the latter two are undergraduate-run makerspaces in the MechSE Department by the MechSE MakerWorks Club.
 The club commenced in operation in Fall 2022, with the complete rollout in Spring 2023.
-MechSE MakerWorks is fortunate to have the dedicated support of student volunteers to operate the studio.
-The studio is also guided by a team of six directors, each responsible for key organizational areas: Space Director, Wood Studio Director, Education Director, HR & Wellness Director, Communications Director, and Business Director.
+MechSE MakerWorks is fortunate to have the dedicated support of student volunteers and studio monitors to operate the studio.
+The studio is also guided by a team of directors, each responsible for key organizational areas: Space Director, Wood Studio Director, Education Director, Technical Director, HR & Wellness Director(s), Communications Director, and Business Director.
 These directors are also accompanied by a Club Advisor and subsequent leadership roles to assist the directors and progress the club.

 Club Advisor: Kyle Cheek (kcheek@illinois.edu)